EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 ---

 ## BREAK (10 Minutes)
 Stand up, stretch, grab water.
 When we return, we'll explore VS Code and improve our project.
-Launch a shared [10-minute timer](https://e.ggtimer.com/10minutes) so everyone returns on time.
+Launch a shared [10-minute timer](https://e.ggtimer.com/10minutes) (or a local 10-minute timer if the link is blocked) so everyone returns on time.

 ---